interledger/interledger.github.io/_content/operate-connector.md

 docker network create local-ilp
 ```

-The names we assign to each container will be the hostnames used to network between them.
-For example, since Alice's node will be named `alice-node` and the HTTP API is bound to the port `7770`, `http://alice-node:7770` is the URL to access the API of Alice's node from other containers within this Docker network.

-## 2. Start shared services

-Next, start a Redis database instance that we'll share across all the services:
+Start a Redis database instance that will be shared across all the services:

 ```bash
 docker run -d \